 Is Crater Lake visible today?
 Sometimes the lake is hidden by clouds, especially in the winter.
 This view looks north across the lake from the Sinnott Overlook at Rim Village (elevation 7,100 feet).
 On a clear day, it takes in Wizard Island, Llao Rock, and Mount Thielsen.
-Image updates every 10 minutes.View Webcam
+Image updates every 4 to 6 minutes.View Webcam

 Curious about road conditions?
 This webcam can help you determine if the park's roads are icy.
 It looks south along Munson Valley Road from the Annie Spring Entrance Station (elevation 6,000 feet).
 The silver bar on the left is a flag pole.
 Image updates every 4 to 6 minutes.View Webcam

 With public health in mind, the Steel Visitor Center at Park Headquarters (elevation 6,450 feet) is currently closed.
-(Normally, it's open every day of the year except Christmas.
+(Normally, it's open every day of the year except Christmas.)
 This view is useful in showing the amount of snow currently on the ground in the park.
 It can be 10 to 15 feet deep in the late winter and early spring.
-Image updates every 3 to 4 minutes.View Webcam
+Image updates every 1 to 2 minutes.View Webcam

 The park's webcams are all on the south side of the lake.
 See below for a description and photo of each location.

 Crater Lake Webcam